Theory and context

 Create identities

-Learn how to act and work in interdisciplinary design teams.
-Students formulate and implement joint ideas on a current issue, learn how to communicate design processes, and get across their understanding of design in discussions with others.
+Students learn to act and work in interdisciplinary design teams.
+They develop and realize joint ideas on a current topic, practice communicating design processes and present their understanding of design to third parties.

 Graduation project